Tel: 077 4179 5370 Whatsapp: 077 9304 9862

 - Use the best locally sourced produce & send leftover food to local homeless shelters or foodbanks

-Then we offset anything that’s left over through recognised, gold standard programmes
+Then we offset anything that’s left over through recognised, gold standard programmes, planting thousands of trees every year.

 The result: amazing, memorable, guilt-free, net zero and sustainable events!